keresztenymarcell/workbook/docs/module_web_with_python.md

 ### Clean code

 #### Point out 5 suggestions, how to format an SQL query!
+1. Indentation/Alignment,
+2. Spaces
+3. Variable Naming Conventions (Letter-casing, Descriptive Names)
+4. Write Useful Comments
-Indentation/Alignment, Spaces, Variable Naming Conventions (Letter-casing, Descriptive Names), Write Useful Comments, Use the WITH Clause(WITH clause is basically a replacement for a normal subquery.)
+5. Use the WITH Clause(WITH clause is basically a replacement for a normal subquery.)

 #### What layers can you name in a simple web application?
-Presentation layer (PL)
+1. Presentation layer (PL)
     PL displays the user interface and makes user interaction more straightforward.
     The presentation layer has UI components that render and show data for users.
     There are also user process components that set the user interactions.